Actindo-AG/Documentation/RetailSuiteWarehousing/UserInterface/02a_PostingHistory.md

     Click this button to display the posting history according to the filter criteria.

+**Results list**

 ![Posting history](../../Assets/Screenshots/RetailSuiteWarehousing/PostingHistory/CombinedFilterPostingHistory.png "[Posting history]")

-The results list displays all posting according to the selected criteria, including the following details:
+The list displays all posting according to the selected criteria.
+Depending on the settings, the displayed columns may vary.
+All fields are read-only.

 - *Date*
     Posting date.